FZambia/dirsync/README.md

 * Better error handling - at moment client exits on every error
 * More clever decision on when to use rolling checksum upload
 * Bidirectional synchronization 🔥
 * This list is endless actually ...
-Just use Dropbox maybe?
+Just use Rsync or Dropbox maybe? 😄